 The first photograph above is my attempt at a ghostly self portrait.
 I did of course enjoy taking this while spending time in St James Cemetery.
 The addition of the fog gives it a spooky feeling.
 Finally, the ghostly figure you see is me.

 Haunted Liverpool: St James Cemetery Vampire

-In December 1970 a female who lived in a second floor flat on Huskisson Street, as I do, was walking her dog in St James Cemetery.
+In December 1970 a female who lives in a second floor flat on Huskisson Street, as I do, was walking her dog in the cemetery.

-She witnessed some grey smoke hanging over the grand tombs near to the tunnel in the north end of the cemetery that caught her curiosity.
-The smoke formed into a man and that’s when she picked up her little dog and legged it!
+She begins witnessing some grey smoke hanging over the grand tombs near to the tunnel in the north end.
+Obviously, this captures her curiosity.
+The smoke then forms into a man and that is when she picks up her little dog and legs it!